-Maxine Savitz (vice-chair) is retired general manager of Technology Partnerships at Honeywell, Inc and has more than 30 years of experience managing research, development and implementation programs for the public and private sectors, including in the aerospace, transportation, and industrial sectors.
+Maxine Savitz (vice-chair) is retired general manager of Technology Partnerships at Honeywell, Inc. and has more than 30 years of experience managing research, development and implementation programs for the public and private sectors, including in the aerospace, transportation, and industrial sectors.
 From 1979 to 1983 she served as Deputy Assistant Secretary for Conservation in the US Department of Energy.
-She currently serves as vice-president of the National Academy of Engineering.
+She is a member and currently serves as Vice President of the National Academy of Engineering.

 Christine Cassel is President and CEO of the National Quality Forum.
-Previously she served as President and CEO of the American Board of Internal Medicine and previously served as Dean of the School of Medicine and Vice President for Medical Affairs at Oregon Health & Science University.
+Previously she served as President and CEO of the American Board of Internal Medicine and earlier served as Dean of the School of Medicine and Vice President for Medical Affairs at Oregon Health & Science University.
 A member of the US Institute of Medicine, she was named the second most influential physician executive in the US by Modern Healthcare.
-She was a member of the President's Commission on Consumer Protection and Quality in the Health Care Industry during the Clinton Administration, and is an expert in Geriatrics, Bioethics and Healthcare Quality.
+An expert in geriatrics, bioethics, and healthcare quality, she was a member of the President's Commission on Consumer Protection and Quality in the Health Care Industry during the Clinton Administration.

 Mark Gorenberg is a venture capitalist and founder of Zetta Venture Partners.
 Previously he was Managing Director of Hummer Winblad Venture Partners, which he joined in 1990 when the firm began investing its first fund.
-Previously, Mr. Gorenberg was with Sun Microsystems, where he managed emerging new media areas and was a member of the original SparcStation team.
+Earlier, Mr. Gorenberg was with Sun Microsystems, where he managed emerging new media areas and was a member of the original SparcStation team.
 Over the last 20 years, Mr. Gorenberg has served as a board member for numerous Hummer Winblad start-ups, including Omniture, AdForce, NetDynamics, and Scopus Technologies.
-Mr. Gorenberg is a member of the Board of Trustees of the Massachusetts Institute of Technology Corporation, a member of the Steering Committee of the Deshpande Center for Technological Innovation, and the Leadership Board of the McGovern Institute for Brain Research at MIT.
-Mr. Gorenberg is also the current chair of the Board of the H. John Heinz III Center for Science, Economics, and the Environment.
-Mr. Gorenberg received a B.S.E.E. from the Massachusetts Institute of Technology, an M.S.E.E. from the University of Minnesota, and an M.S. in Engineering Management from Stanford University.
+Mr. Gorenberg is a member of the Board of Trustees of the Massachusetts Institute of Technology Corporation, the Steering Committee of the Deshpande Center for Technological Innovation, and the Leadership Board of the McGovern Institute for Brain Research at MIT.
+Mr. Gorenberg served as chair of the H. John Heinz III Center for Science, Economics, and the Environment Board.
+Mr. Gorenberg received a BSEE from the Massachusetts Institute of Technology, an MSEE from the University of Minnesota, and an MS in Engineering Management from Stanford University.

 Shirley Ann Jackson is the President of Rensselaer Polytechnic Institute (since 1999) and former Chair of the US Nuclear Regulatory Commission (1995-1999).
-She is a Regent of the Smithsonian, the University Vice Chairman of the U.S. Council on Competitiveness, a member of the National Academy of Engineering, member of the American Philosophical Society, fellow of the American Academy of Arts and Sciences and of the American Physical Society, and former President of the American Association for the Advancement of Science.
+She is a Regent of the Smithsonian, the University Vice Chairman of the US Council on Competitiveness, a member of the National Academy of Engineering, member of the American Philosophical Society, fellow of the American Academy of Arts and Sciences and of the American Physical Society, and former President of the American Association for the Advancement of Science.
 She is a member of the Board of the Council on Foreign Relations and the Brookings Institution.
 She is a Director of IBM, FedEx, Marathon Oil, Medtronic, and PSEG.
-Dr. Jackson was the first African American woman to earn a doctorate from MIT.
+A theoretical physicist, Dr. Jackson was the first African American woman to earn a doctorate from MIT.
 Her policy focus is innovation and technology, energy and the environment, and STEM education, particularly higher education.
-She is a theoretical physicist with a PhD from MIT.

-Richard C. Levin has served as President of Yale University since 1993 and is a distinguished economist with interests in industrial organization, the patent system, and the competitiveness of American manufacturing industries, including industrial research and development, intellectual property, and productivity.
+Richard C. Levin is President Emeritus and the Frederick William Beinecke Professor of Economics at Yale University, with interests in industrial organization, the patent system, and the competitiveness of American manufacturing industries, including industrial research and development, intellectual property, and productivity.
 He served as Yale University’s President from 1993 until 2013.
 He is a leader in US-China cooperation, in research and education, and is a member of the American Academy of Arts and Sciences.

-Chad Mirkin is George B. Rathmann Professor of Chemistry, Professor of Medicine, Professor of Chemical and Biological Engineering, Professor of Biomedical Engineering, and Professor of Materials Science and Engineering at Northwestern University.
+Chad Mirkin is the George B. Rathmann Professor of Chemistry, Professor of Medicine, Professor of Chemical and Biological Engineering, Professor of Biomedical Engineering, and Professor of Materials Science and Engineering at Northwestern University.
 He is also the Director of Northwestern's International Institute for Nanotechnology.
 He is a leading expert on nanotechnology, including nano-scale manufacturing and applications of nanomaterials in medicine.
-He is a member of the National Academy of Sciences, the National Academy of Engineering, and a recipient of over 60 national and international awards, including the Feynman Prize in Nanotechnology, the $500,000 Lemelson-MIT Prize, and the Sackler Prize.
+He is a member of the National Academy of Sciences and the National Academy of Engineering, and he is the recipient of over 60 national and international awards, including the Feynman Prize in Nanotechnology, the $500,000 Lemelson-MIT Prize, and the Sackler Prize.
 Mirkin is the cofounder of three companies, Nanosphere, NanoInk, and Auarsense, all of which are commercializing applications of nanotechnology in medicine and the semiconductor industry.

 Ed Penhoet is a Director of Alta Partners.
-He serves on the boards of directors of ChemoCentryx, Immune Design, Metabolex, Scynexis, and ZymoGenetics.
-A co-founder of Chiron, Ed served as the Company’s President and Chief Executive Officer from its formation in 1981 until April 1998.
-He is a member of the Independent Citizens Oversight Committee for the California Institute of Regenerative Medicine (CIRM), and recently served as the as President of the Gordon and Betty Moore Foundation where he is currently a board member.
+He serves on the boards of directors of ChemoCentryx, Immune Design, Metabolex, and Scynexis.
+A co-founder of Chiron, Ed served as the Company’s President and Chief Executive Officer from its formation in 1981 until 1998.
+He was a member of the Independent Citizens Oversight Committee for the California Institute of Regenerative Medicine (CIRM).
+From 2004-2008 he served as the President of the Gordon and Betty Moore Foundation where he is currently a board member.
 For 10 years prior to founding Chiron, Ed was a faculty member of the Biochemistry Department of the University of California, Berkeley.
-Ed is the immediate past Dean of the School of Public Health at the University of California, Berkeley.
-He is a member of the U.S. Institute of Medicine and the American Academy of Arts and Sciences.
+From July 1998-July 2002, Ed was Dean of the School of Public Health at the University of California, Berkeley.
+He is a member of the US Institute of Medicine and the American Academy of Arts and Sciences.
 He serves on the board of Children’s Hospital & Research Center Oakland.

 Barbara Schaal is the Dean of the Faculty of Arts and Sciences and the Mary-Dell Chilton Distinguished Professor at Washington University in St. Louis.
 An evolutionary biologist, she is recognized for her work on the genetics of plant species.
 She is known particularly for her studies that use DNA sequences to understand evolutionary processes such as gene flow, geographical differentiation, and the domestication of crop species.
-She graduated from the University of Illinois, Chicago with a degree in biology, and received a doctorate from Yale University in 1974.
-She was on the faculty of the University of Houston and Ohio State University before joining Washington University in 1980, where she has served as chair of the biology department.
+She graduated from the University of Illinois, Chicago with a degree in biology, and she received a doctorate from Yale University in 1974.
+She was on the faculties of the University of Houston and the Ohio State University before joining Washington University in 1980, where she served as chair of the biology department.
 Dr. Schaal served recently as Vice President of the National Academy of Sciences, and she is Chair of the Division on Earth and Life Studies of the National Research Council.

-Eric Schmidt is Executive Chairman and a former CEO of Google Inc. Before joining Google, Dr. Schmidt served as Chief Technology Officer for Sun Microsystems and later as CEO of Novell Inc. Prior to his appointment at Novell, Eric was chief technology officer and corporate executive officer at Sun Microsystems, Inc..
-Before joining Sun in 1983, he was a member of the research staff at Xerox Palo Alto Research Center (PARC), and held positions at Bell Laboratories and Zilog.
-Eric has a bachelor's degree in electrical engineering from Princeton University, and a master's and Ph.D. in computer science from the University of California, Berkeley.
+Eric Schmidt is Executive Chairman and former CEO of Google Inc. Before joining Google, Dr. Schmidt served as Chief Technology Officer for Sun Microsystems and later as CEO of Novell Inc. Prior to his appointment at Novell, Eric was chief technology officer and corporate executive officer at Sun Microsystems, Inc. Before joining Sun in 1983, he was a member of the research staff at Xerox Palo Alto Research Center (PARC), and he held positions at Bell Laboratories and Zilog.
+Eric has a bachelor's degree in electrical engineering from Princeton University and a master's and PhD in computer science from the University of California, Berkeley.
 In 2006, Eric was elected to the National Academy of Engineering, which recognized his work on "the development of strategies for the world's most successful Internet search engine company."